-& Kings is the East Sussex garden of designer Ryl Nowell - birds,
+& Kings was the East Sussex garden of the late designer Ryl Nowell - birds,

 she admits were not a high priority, but they came anyway!

 the late 80's, when I was planning the Cabbages and Kings garden,